-authenticate remote domain names and webpage services. exchange to achieve information transmission encryption between the subscriber's browser and website'). transaction or transactions where there is not much of a possibility of fraud or malicious access.
+• $\mathbf{D}^{\prime} 1 \mathbf{D}^{\prime} 2 1$ Assurance Level and Certificate Type Authentication Method Scope of Usage Risk Description of Reducible Risks certificate Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates and assurance level 3 regulations to authenticate that the applicant can control which group is in possession of the remote domain name, webpage services and which organization owns the domain name. channel encryption and must authenticate which organization owns the domain name.
+Suitable for use with protected network communications. high level security to the important monetary or property transactions, and/or environment where the probability of fraud risk or malicious access involving personal information is moderate.
+Level 3 IV SSL certificate Follow CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates and assurance level 3 regulations to authenticate that the applicant can control which group is in possession of the remote domain name, webpage services and which natural person owns the Provides communication channel encryption and must authenticate which natural person owns the domain name.
 Suitable for use with protected network communications.
-Level 3 OV SSL certificate Follow CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates and assurance level 3 regulations to authenticate that the applicant can control which group is in possession of the remote domain name, webpage services and which organization owns the domain name.
-Provides communication channel encryption and must authenticate which organization owns the domain name.
-Suitable for use with protected network communications.
-Suitable for use with protected network communications where risk and consequences of data breach is moderate.
-Includes major cash or property transactions, fraud risk or involving the possibility of malicious access of personal information.
-Level 3 IV SSL certificate Follow CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates and assurance level 3 regulations to authenticate that the applicant can control which group Provides communication channel encryption and must authenticate which natural person owns the domain name.
-Suitable for use with protected network communications.
-Suitable for use with protected network communications where risk and consequences or data breach is moderate.
-Includes major cash and property transactions,
+Provide a robust authentication and high-level security to the important monetary or property transactions, and/or environment where the probability of fraud risk or malicious access involving personal information is moderate.